epfl-ada/ada-2024-project-data-crusadas/README.md

 To deepen our understanding, we apply principal component analysis (PCA) to extract and interpret the main components that define each cluster.
 The ultimate goal of this research is to develop a model capable of assigning a beer cluster to a user based on their preferences, allowing the user to discover the cluster that best aligns with their tastes through a web-based questionnaire.
 This research provides valuable insights for brewers, marketers, and consumers, enhancing the understanding of beer diversity and evolving consumer preferences.

 ### Some research questions we aim to answer
+1. Can beers be clustered based on the characteristics of their reviews?
-1. What are the main features defining main beer categories?
+2. What are the main features defining main beer categories?
-2. How do the flavor and appearance features of beers differ across clusters?
+3. How do the flavor and appearance features of beers differ across clusters?
-3. What are the seasonal, annual, and geographic patterns in beer preferences and reviews?
+4. What are the seasonal, annual, and geographic patterns in beer preferences and reviews?
+5. Do they change over clusters?
-4. Given a review, what is the mood of the user who wrote it?
+6. Given a review, what is the mood of the user who wrote it?
-5. Is there a connection between beer flavors and the emotional tone of the commentary?
+7. Is there a connection between beer flavors and the emotional tone of the commentary?
+8. How do emotional responses vary across different beer categories and clusters?
-6. Can we predict a user's preferred beer cluster based on their tastes and preferences?
+9. Can we predict a user's preferred beer cluster based on their tastes and preferences?
-7. How do emotional responses vary across different beer categories and clusters?
+10. Which questions are most relevant for assigning a user to a beer cluster?

 ### Proposed additional datasets
  There are no direct additional datasets.